-After selecting Resource schedule, select Booking or reservation system, which requires clients to sign up to make a booking.
+After selecting Resource schedule, select Log in to make changes , which requires clients to sign up to make a booking.
 Then opt for More than one to add multiple resources.
 For this tutorial, add “Any teacher”, “Maurice” and “Michelle”.

 Next, name the schedule “Teachers”.
 Make sure the time constraints are set according to the times you would like to have for your service schedule.

 The resource schedule tutorial will explain how to set one up.
 You can also follow the steps provided in this tutorial, but name your schedule “Teachers” instead of “Therapist”.

 You are now ready to return to your Dashboard to set up your appointment schedule.
 Click the New Schedule on the right side of your screen.
 Since the availability of the language lessons relies on the availability of teachers from the separate resource schedule, select Service schedule from the list of options.

 The title you give to your appointment schedule in combination with your account name forms the URL that your clients will see in their browser when they use your schedule.
 Provide a short but descriptive name for the schedule.